Zuber-group/CryoVesNet/README.md

 ## Requirements

+[Click here for warning message](./warning-message.html)
-> **Attention:**
+> > **Warning:**
-This program is presently in a developmental phase.
-Upcoming updates might introduce new functionalities, and significant modifications could occur across the existing and forthcoming versions, leading up to the stable version.
 We were using Linux build based ARM64 processors and to avoid using third party build and any confilct we used tensorflow<2.10 and numpy<1.24 to avoid any conflict.
 We are working on the new version of the project which will be compatible with all the latest version of the libraries.
-[Click here for warning message](./warning-message.html)

 <pre>
 from setuptools import setup, find_packages